adicu/learn-webdev/webdev_python_curriculum.md

 <a href="#top" class="top" id="controlflow">Top</a>
 ## 3.0 Control Flow
 What good is a program if we can't make decisions?
-Luckily, we have several tools are our disposal that allow us to make these decisions, which direct the way our program executes in such a way to make it meaningful.
+Luckily, we have several tools at our disposal that allow us to make these decisions, which direct the way our program executes in such a way to make it meaningful.

 <a id="ifelse"></a>
 ### 3.1 If/Else